memamet/ecris-moi-une-chanson/README.md

-# This project generates song lyrics for you using AIx
+# This project generates song lyrics for you using AI

 [![Twitter Bio Generator](./public/screenshot.png)](https://www.twitterbio.io)